naninovel/docs/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Naninovel version**
+Version of the engine as displayed in `Naninovel -> About` window, e.g.: 1.0.12-beta

 **Unity version**
-Specify Unity version you are using, e.g.: 2018.3.1f2.
+Specify Unity version you are using, e.g.: 2018.3.5f2.

 **OS (when editor-related)**
 Which operating system you're running the editor under, e.g.: Windows 10